The Playmaker

 Toko Restaurant

-By Suz Tucker
+Suz Tucker

 An era of omakase has well and truly arrived in the Sydney CBD.
 From the picturesque Bay Nine in The Rocks to tiny 12-seat Besuto at Quay Quarter the luxuriously indulgent and precisely-prepared multi-course experiences have well and truly entered the mainstream.

-Kick things off with the signature martini with lychee, a cloud-pink creation that has just the right melding of sweetness, acidity and a not insignificant hit of booze.
+Kick things off with the signature martini with lychee, a cloud-pink creation that has just the right melding of sweetness, acidity and a not-insignificant hit of booze.
 It pairs beautifully with the spicy edamame, served warm with extra heat provided by the big hitting chilli-garlic sauce.

-Menu favourites from the original venue remain — like the miso eggplant, delicate ponzu kingfish and incredibly moreish broccolini (yes, we're alerting your attention to robata-grilled greenery).
+Menu favourites from the original Toko Restaurant venue remain — like the miso eggplant, delicate ponzu kingfish and incredibly moreish broccolini (yes, we're alerting your attention to robata-grilled greenery).
 However, the sashimi omakase starring a daily selection of the freshest raw seafood is a whole new kettle of, well, fish.
 Melts-on-the-tongue tuna, snapper and salmon are bound to make an appearance with whatever else is raw, in season and of the highest quality.

 The sushi menu also features some particularly luxurious nigiri.
 The scampi offering, for example, comes with foie gras, truffle and soy jelly with a generous piece of scampi on top.
 Not for the faint-hearted (or the light-walleted — a pair of these hedonistic mouthfuls will set you back almost $30).